Advocacy - Fields of action - Kinderkrebsschweiz

 Most of the drugs used to treat children and adolescents with cancer are actually only approved for adults.
 This in turn means the health insurance companies are generally not obliged to cover the costs for children.
 To date, they have often been very accommodating, but there have been many occasions when those affected have been informed that they will not be reimbursed for some of their drugs and, if they are, only with a lot of effort.
 This uncertainty can be very stressful for parents, both psychologically and financially.

-• Focus: covering the costs of drugs
+Focus: covering the costs of medicines

 Childhood Cancer Switzerland campaigns actively at federal level for specific measures to improve the coverage of the costs of medicines for children with cancer.
 We aim to ensure that, in the future, all medicines necessary for therapy are covered by the health insurance companies so that every sick child receives the optimal medical treatment.
 The first step is therefore to make decision-makers in politics and health care aware of the problem so that they can improve the situation of those affected in the future.